zhengyao-lin/ivm/README.md

 	print(fib(30))

-more tests or examples can be found in test and test/examples folder
+more tests and examples can be found in test and test/examples folders